railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 .. figure::  images/outlook_archive.png
    :align: center

-   *Saving an Outlook email in Open ERP.*
+   *Saving an Outlook email in Open ERP*

 You can select an existing contact or create a new contact on the fly in the Open ERP database.
 Then you can send the email and its attachments and also save it in Open ERP.